codinglead/codinglead.github.io/_posts/2019-5-15-what-are-closures.md

 This is a closure because you never know when the button is going to be clicked and it will always print out the added at date.

-Another example of a closure is warpping a setTimeout method in an IFFE inside a for loop.
+Another example of a closure is warpping a setTimeout method in an IIFE inside a for loop.

 <p class="highlight__file-desc">JavaScript</p>